Hunter-class frigate

-The Hunter-class frigate is an under construction class of six heavy frigates for the Royal Australian Navy (RAN).
+The Hunter-class frigate is an under construction class of six heavy frigates for the Royal Australian Navy.

-The genesis of the Future Frigate Program came in 2009, when the Rudd government’s Defence White Paper signalled Australia’s intent to "acquire a fleet of eight new Future Frigates, which will be larger than the Anzac-class vessels" with a focus on anti-submarine warfare.
+The genesis of the Future Frigate Program came in 2009, when the Rudd government's Defence White Paper signalled Australia's intent to "acquire a fleet of eight new Future Frigates, which will be larger than the Anzac-class vessels" with a focus on anti-submarine warfare.
 With an initial tender expected in 2019–20, in 2014 the Abbott government announced that work had been brought forward, funding a preliminary design study focused on integrating a CEAFAR radar and Saab combat system on the hull of the destroyer.

 Following a report by the RAND Corporation into options for Australia's naval shipbuilding industry, the government announced an $89 billion naval shipbuilding plan.
 This plan brought the schedule of the Future Frigate Program forward by three years and announced a "continuous onshore build program to commence in 2020" in South Australia.
 A competitive evaluation process was announced in April 2016, and a request for tender was released in March 2017 to three contenders: Navantia, Fincantieri, and BAE Systems as part of a competitive evaluation process.
 The program is expected to cost AU$35 billion.

 In June 2018, the BAE Systems Type 26 frigate was selected as the winner.

 In June 2024, construction began at the Osborne Naval Shipyard and the first delivery is expected in 2032.

 Project history

 Planning

-The 2009 Defence White Paper outlined "ambitious plans for the Navy’s surface fleet."
+The 2009 Defence White Paper outlined "ambitious plans for the Navy's surface fleet."
 At its centre was the requirement for twelve Future Submarines and "eight new Future Frigates, which will be larger than the Anzac-class vessels" with a focus on anti-submarine warfare.
 The accompanying Defence Capability Plan stated that a Government decision would be expected "beyond 2019."

 The 2013 Defence White Paper reaffirmed the Future Frigate program and suggested that the replacement of the vessels could be brought forward.
 In the early 2010s, there was significant concern over the 'valley of death' in Australian shipbuilding following the conclusion of the destroyer program.
 With concerns both over the cost and management of the Hobart-class program and a union campaign calling for job security at government-owned shipyard ASC, the Abbott government committed over $78 million to preliminary studies to determine whether the Hobart-class hull could be utilised for the Future Frigate.

 The 2016 Defence White Paper increased the number of future frigates by one to a total of nine ships.

 Against this backdrop, the Abbott government commissioned a study by the RAND Corporation to determine options for the future of naval shipbuilding in Australia.
 The report found that: